 5. Safety & Security

 Most expatriates will want to obtain international medical coverage if residing in Cape Town.
 Medical evacuation is recommended along with a plan that provided global medical treatment and care.
 A plan that will provide reimbursement for medical expenses via a large network of hospitals is recommended and some insurers have access to all the large medical clinics and hospitals in the city.
-Many expats should also obtain global life and disability insurance coverage.
+Many expats should also obtain global life and disability insurance coverage when living in an African city such as Cape Town.

 Here is a list of different types of insurance coverage you will want if you are planning to become an expatriate in Cape Town: